aws-samples/aws-security-hub-workshop/docs/02-custom-insights-findings.md

 An instance should now be showing as noncompliant in the **Choose resources in scope** section.
 This re-run of the Config rule will trigger the EventBridge rule that is looking for noncompliant resources, resulting in the finding showing in Security Hub.

-!!!
-Clearing results and re-evaluating the Config rule is being done to help force sending findings into Security Hub for this workshop.
+!!! info "Clearing results and re-evaluating the Config rule is being done to help force sending findings into Security Hub for this workshop.
 Under normal circumstances you will not need manually run the Config rule in order to get findings to show in Security Hub.
-Once you have the Config and EventBridge rules configured, new noncompliant resources will automatically flow into Security Hub as a Config rule finds noncompliant resources.
+Once you have the Config and EventBridge rules configured, new noncompliant resources will automatically flow into Security Hub as a Config rule finds noncompliant resources."

 ### View the noncompliant AMI finding in Security Hub